adambard/learnxinyminutes-docs/php.html.markdown

 <?php // PHP code must be enclosed with <?php tags

 // If your php file only contains PHP code, it is best practice
-// to omit the php closing tag which will Pprevent accidental output.
+// to omit the php closing tag to prevent accidental output.

 // Two forward slashes start a one-line comment.